adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 18 - Adding User Interface for Data Visualization
 - Added a simple UI component outline for data visualization in `index.html`.

+## Iteration 19 - Implementing Data Validation
+- Added data validation to the `get_a_index` function using simple if-else checks.